battous-ai/netease-music-downloader/readme.md

 - 🔍 Auto-detect unavailable or copyright-protected songs
 - 📝 Auto-download lyrics (if available)
 - 🌐 Support proxy configuration
+- 🔄 Smart connection handling (try direct connection first, then use proxy if needed)

 ## Usage